johnnovak/johnnovak.site/blog/_posts/2016-10-16-the-nim-raytracer-project-part-3-lighting-and-vector-maths.md

-A more useful shading method is the so called **diffuse** or [Lambertian shading](https://en.wikipedia.org/wiki/Lambertian_reflectance) that simulates how diffusely reflecting matte surfaces behave in real life.
-Realistic shaders require light sources though, so the next thing to implement is some sort of lights.
-We're doing a ray tracing kindergarten here, so the first light types to implement will be idealised **directional** and **point lights**.
+A more useful shading method is the so called **diffuse** or [Lambertian shading](https://en.wikipedia.org/wiki/Lambertian_reflectance) that simulates how diffusely reflecting, or matte surfaces behave in real life.
+Realistic shaders require light sources though, so the next thing to implement is some sort of lighting.
+We're doing ray tracing kindergarten here, so the first light types to implement will be idealised **directional** and **point lights**.